ben-grande/qusal/salt/sys-cacher/README.md

 The caching proxy supports:

-- Debian and derivatives (but not Whonix)
+*   Debian and derivatives (but not Whonix)
-- Fedora and derivatives
+*   Fedora and derivatives
-- Arch Linux and derivatives
+*   Arch Linux and derivatives

 ## Installation

 Installation may take a long time as it will target all templates unless you specify otherwise.

-- Top
+*   Top:

 ```sh
 sudo qubesctl top.enable sys-cacher browser
 sudo qubesctl --targets=tpl-browser,sys-cacher-browser,tpl-sys-cacher,sys-cacher state.apply